 Buy a Decent Backpack

 Lastly, one of the most vital ingredients in the packing mix is the bag you take it all in.
 If you’re thinking of digging out that ancient rucksack from the loft… think again.
-Buying a new backpack is advisable, and before you assume you’ll have to spend a massive chunk of the budget, the most expensive one are not always the best.
-With lots of retailers like Halfords selling perfectly decent bags at affordable prices, you’ll also be able to save a few extra pennies for the trip.
+Buying the perfect backpack is advisable, and before you assume you’ll have to spend a massive chunk of the budget, the most expensive one are not always the best.
+With lots of online retailers like Amazon selling perfectly decent bags at affordable prices, you’ll also be able to save a few extra pennies for the trip.